fuxingloh/chainfile/README.md

 ## License

-This project is divided into two main parts, each with its own licensing:
+This project is separately licensed under two different licenses.

-- **`./packages`:** The source code for packages is licensed under the MIT License.
-For more details, see the [MIT License](./packages/LICENSE) file.
-- **`./definitions`:** The definitions and related components are licensed under the Mozilla Public License 2.0 (MPL-2.0).
-For more information, refer to the [MPL-2.0 License](./definitions/LICENSE) file.
+MIT for the `./packages` which provided the functionality and MPL-2.0 for the `./definitions` which hosts how the blockchain nodes are defined.

 This dual-licensing approach best accommodates the usage of both the packages and the definitions, ensuring flexibility for package users while protecting the integrity of the definitions.